Answered By: APUS Librarians

 • Type (or copy and paste) the article title into the Google Scholar search box.
 Double-check your spelling, and type quotation marks around the entire title for the quickest match.

-• Click the search button, and look for PDF or HTML links next to each title in your search results.
-(Note: If a publisher website asks you to pay to view an article, then move on to step 3.)
+• Click the search button, and look for PDF or HTML links to the right of each title in your search results.
+See the screen capture below.
+(Important: If a publisher website asks you to pay to view an article, then move on to step #3, below.)

-3. If you don't see the article you need in steps 1 or 2, then you can submit an interlibrary loan requestIt's a free service, and the article will be emailed to you.
+1. If you don't see the article you need in steps 1 or 2, then you can submit an interlibrary loan requestIt's a free service, and the article will be emailed to you.
 Click here to submit an article request.
-(Note: Change the radio button from Book to Article.)
+(Note: Change the radio button on the form from Book to Article.)

 See also: